polincdev/DummyCastle/README.md

 ##Clean up - optional

 The cleaning up is not required.
-What it does is resetting the main value to an empty string, setting the error flag to false and resetting the excetion.
+What it does is resetting the main value to an empty string, setting the error flag to false and resetting the exception.

 ```java
 dummyCastle.reset();